- 1 pound lean ground turkey

 - Salsa and sour cream, optional

-- In a large skillet, cook the turkey, onion and peppers over medium heat until meat is no longer pink; drain.
+- Preheat oven to 400°.
+In a large skillet, cook turkey, onion and peppers over medium-high heat 5-7 minutes or until turkey is no longer pink, breaking up turkey into crumbles.
 Stir in cream cheese and chili powder.

 - Pour enchilada sauce into a shallow bowl.
 Dip tortillas in sauce to coat.
-Place two tortillas in a 13-in. x 9-in. baking dish coated with cooking spray; spread with half of the turkey mixture.
+Place two tortillas in a 13x9-in. baking dish coated with cooking spray; spread with half of the turkey mixture.
 Sprinkle with 1/3 cup cheese.
 Repeat layers.
 Top with remaining tortillas and cheese.

-- Bake, uncovered, at 400° for 20-25 minutes or until heated through and cheese is melted.
-Let stand for 10 minutes before serving.
-Serve with salsa and sour cream if desired.
-Yield: 8 servings.
+Bake, uncovered, 20-25 minutes or until heated through and cheese is melted.
+Let stand 10 minutes before serving.
+If desired, serve with salsa and sour cream.

 Reviews for Turkey Enchilada Lasagna